Four Gates Winery’s January 2020 new releases

 The rest of the wines are the normal suspects, but this year’s crop, like last year, is really impressive.
 First, you have the return of the 2016 Four Gates Cabernet Franc, followed by the 2016 Four Gates Pinot Noir, 2015 Four Gates Merlot, 2015 Four Gates Merlot, La Rochelle, and the 2014 Four Gates Frere Robaire.

 I have heard it over and over again.
 That I and others caused Benyo to raise his prices.
 First of all that is a flat-out lie.
 I never asked for higher prices, but when asked the value of his wines, the real answer I could give was more than 26 dollars.

 Let us be clear, all of us that got used to 18/26 dollar prices and stocked up on his wines in those days should be happy.
 The fact that he raised prices, is a matter of basic price dynamics, and classic supply and demand.
 Four Gates has been seeing more demand for the wines while the quantity of what is being made is slowing down.

-The law of Supply and Demand tell you that the prices will go, even is I beg for lower prices.
+The law of Supply and Demand tells you that the prices will go up, even if I beg for lower prices.

 Now Four Gates Winery is one of the few cult wineries in the kosher wine world that releases wines every year.
 Sure there have been crazy cult wines, like the 2005 and 2006 DRC wines, or some other such rarities.
 His wines are in a class of their own, especially when it is his grapes, and there is less of it out there.

-Lastly, the fact that he sold out his year’s stock of wine in 56 minutes or so, tells you that his wines are in demand and that the prices will reflect that.
+Lastly, the fact that he sold out his year’s stock of wine in 22 minutes or so (ignoring the other varietals that I skipped as well), tells you that his wines are in demand and that the prices will reflect that.

 So, I am done with the discussion, and I hope you all got some of the wines.
 If not, no worries, there are many other great wines out there!